 I’m not a fan of multitasking, but I do love synergy so I’ll pursue one item at a time except where something greater can be created by doubling up.

-Current Challenge: Summit the Highest Peak and Run a Marathon on Each Continent
+Current Challenge: Run a Marathon on Every Continent [COMPLETED!]

 - Africa – Entebeni, South Africa (Big 5 Marathon) – Completed 6/25/2011

 - Europe – Athens, Greece (Athen’s Classic Marathon) – Completed 11/13/2011

 - Asia – Beijing, China (Great Wall Marathon) – Completed 5/19/2012